wudaudau/immunegenetic_notes/gwas_qc/qc_step_by_step.md

 ## QC7 IBD

-Calculate IBD.
+### QC7-1 Calculate IBD

 The inputfile can contain family members.
 We will evaluate the IBD values to determine which individuals to exclude.

 Calculates **identity by descent (IBD)** using `--genome` and based on the LD-based purning (https://www.cog-genomics.org/plink/1.9/ibd).